johandry/terranova/README.md

     count         = "${var.count}"
     key_name      = "${var.key_name}"
   }
-  provisioner "file" {
-    content     = "ami used: ${self.ami}"
-    destination = "/tmp/file.log"
-  }
 `
 }
 ```

-Read the same example with some improvements in [terranova-examples/aws/ec2/main.go](https://github.com/johandry/terranova-examples/blob/master/aws/ec2/main.go) and the blog post [Terranova: Using Terraform from Go](http://blog.johandry.com/post/terranova-terraform-from-go/) for a detail explanation of the code.
+Read the same example at [terranova-examples/aws/simple/main.go](https://github.com/johandry/terranova-examples/blob/master/aws/simple/main.go) and the blog post [Terranova: Using Terraform from Go](http://blog.johandry.com/post/terranova-terraform-from-go/) for a detail explanation of the code.

-The git repository https://github.com/johandry/terranova-examples contain more examples of how to Terranova with different clouds or providers.
+The git repository [terranova-examples](https://github.com/johandry/terranova-examples) contain more examples of how to use Terranova with different clouds or providers.

 ## Sources